karlwhelan62/blockchain-crowdfunding/docs/proposal-v2/README.md

 ### Introduction

-> describe the general area covered by the project.
+> Describe the general area covered by the project.

 ### Outline